Chimstaz/microk8s-multinode-nfs/README.md

 ```
 microk8s.kubectl port-forward -n kube-system service/kubernetes-dashboard 10443:443 --address 0.0.0.0
 ```
-Dashboard is available on localhost (when you are using browser in your master VM) or on address specified in option (if address is 0.0.0.0 then dashobard is available through all network interfaces).
+Dashboard is available on localhost (when you are using browser in your master VM) or on address specified in option (if address is 0.0.0.0 then dashboard is available through all network interfaces).
 Use following address in your browser (change ip if required).
 ```
 https://172.16.209.130:10443
 ```
-_Note_: https protocol is used for comunication.
+_Note_: https protocol is used for communication.
 You may need to add certificate exception in your browser.

 # Useful commands
 After changing configuration files you should use following sequence to reset MicroK8s: